cde-ev/cdedb2/doc/source/Introduction_Readme.rst

 * The HTML should degrade nicely if Javascript is not available.
 * No numeric id (like persona_id) may be zero.
-* If possible test core.personas.status always against lists like cdedb.database.constants.SEARCHMEMBERSTATUSES and not against the direct values like cdedb.database.constants.SEARCHMEMBERSTATUS.
+* If possible test core.personas.status always against lists like cdedb.database.constants.SEARCHMEMBER_STATI and not against the direct values like cdedb.database.constants.PersonaStati.search_member.
 * As general pattern: return tuple ``(bool, str)`` where the bool signals succes, and the str is the either error message or return value
 * The test-suite should visit all functionality at least once.